6 Ways to Supercharge Your Productivity...

 1. Draw the line and establish a routine

-Part of this is also making sure that I dress the part.
+It also helps me if I dress the part.
 Even though I work from home, I usually dress as I would if I was going to an office.
+At least from the top half up - because #zoomlife.

 2. Know your flow and don’t fight it